-*Book by 30 April 2021 and you can enjoy the flexibility to change your booking before travel, with no fees and no questions asked.
+*Book a holiday with Riviera Travel by 30 June 2021 and you can enjoy the flexibility to change your booking before travel, with no fees and no questions asked.
 You can change your booking up to 45 days before departure for 2021 holidays.
 New bookings for 2022 can be changed for free up until 30 September 2021.
 Full terms and conditions can be viewed here.

 Make your way to your well-appointed hotel in Kendal for around lunchtime, surrounded by the breathtaking views of the Cumbrian countryside, and make yourself at home.
 For those who drive, there is a free car park available for you to use.
 If you’d like us to arrange train travel or a private car, our helpful team will be happy to help.